|Semester 1 Credit Value:||20|

 |Guided Independent Study||Independent study||1||164:00||164:00||N/A|

-The lectures will introduce and provide an analytic framework for the different issues being examined in the seminars, and these skills will be consolidated in the workshop for each block of teaching sessions.
-The focus of the contact time is therefore on the seminars to allow students to work together and practice the different skills being examined with the support of an appropriately experienced staff member or postgraduate teaching assistant.
+The lectures will introduce and provide an analytic framework for the different issues being examined in the seminars, and these skills will be consolidated in the workshops.
+The focus of the contact time is therefore on the seminars and workshops to allow students to work together and practice the different skills being examined with the support of an appropriately experienced staff member or postgraduate teaching assistant.
 The seminar schedule is supported by the large group teaching sessions (lectures and workshops) to ensure that links between the content and the assessments are made explicit to students.

 The format of resits will be determined by the Board of Examiners